starkinfra/sdk-php/README.md

 print_r($statement)
 ```
-## Query pix statements
+## Query Pix statements

-You can query multiple pix statements according to filters.
+You can query multiple Pix Statements according to filters.

 ```php
 use StarkInfra\PixStatement;